Engineering Systems for Data Analysis Using Interactive Structured Inductive Programming: iProg: Interactive Structured Inductive Programming

-We propose Structured Inductive Programming (SIP) as a form of Inductive Programming (IP).
-We assume the following informal specification of IP: \begin{description} \item[Given.] (a) Prior or background knowledge, describing domain-specific and domain-independent information possibly relevant to program identification process; (b) A specification of the program to be identified; and (optionally) (c) functions and relations for enumerating elements from the (possibly infinite) set of programs \item[Find.]
-A program that is consistent with the specifications. \end{description}
+\textbf{Given:} (a) Prior or background knowledge, describing domain-specific and domain-independent information possibly relevant to the program identification process; (b) A specification of the program to be identified; and (optionally) (c) functions and relations for enumerating elements from the (possibly infinite) set of programs; \\ \textbf{Find:} A program that is consistent with the specifications.

-Reviews of various kinds of IP can be found in \cite{schmid2006survey}.
-In Structured Inductive Programming, we require: (i) the background knowledge (a) to contain information about the decomposition of the program into a set of sub-programs; (ii) the specification (b) to contain specifications and description for each of the sub-programs; and (iii) enumeration of programs in (c) is controlled by the execution of an interaction model in which the software engineer is required to ratify sub-programs constructed automatically.
-In the specific implementation $\ISI$ we describe below, the decomposition information is represented by a form of Data Flow Diagram \cite{gane:strucsys}; and automatic program construction is done by an LLM.